 This event was originally created to encourage motorcycle and scooter riders to use their two-wheeled vehicles for commuting to work.
 It focused on how using these vehicles helped reduce traffic congestion, gas consumption, commuting time, and solve the lack of parking spaces.

 Ride to Work Day now works to bring awareness of the need to share the road with motorcyclists and promote the joys of riding for both recreation and transportation.
-Whether you ride a motorcycle or scooter to work or for recreation, Las Vegas motorcycle lawyers want you to be safe out on the roads.
+Whether you ride a motorcycle or scooter to work or relax while riding the most scenic roads in Nevada, our Las Vegas motorcycle lawyers want you to be safe out on the roads.

 Health Benefits of Riding Your Motorcycle to Work

 Riding a motorcycle or scooter can be exhilarating.
 But did you know it also benefits your physical, emotional, and mental health?
 Riding a motorcycle or scooter helps: